MileHacker Logo

 Traditional Beverages

 Tea, as Fujian is known for its Oolong teas, notably Tieguanyin (铁观音).
-Local tea houses offer these.
+Local tea rooms offer these.
 Popular Chinese beer brands like Tsingtao, Harbin, and Snow Beer are widely available.
 Baijiu (白酒), a strong Chinese liquor, is consumed during banquets.

 Iconic Snacks & Desserts